Tools

 TakeAFreeTrial.com/adnet

-4) Give them something physical (for higher conversion)
+🎟️ 3) Give them something physical (higher conversion)

 • Invoice footer (“Backup your data: GBDrive.com/yourname”)